dthree/vantage/README.md

     npm install -g vantage

-Vantage provides a robust, interactive CLI to your live Node application.
-Accessible locally or remotely, it gives a real-time perspective of your application you otherwise haven't had.
-Extensible by you, vantage opens the door to a brand new world of possibilities that goes as far as your imagination takes it.
+Vantage provides a foundation for adding a custom, interactive CLI to your live Node application.
+Accessible locally or remotely, it gives a real-time perspective from inside your application.
+Fully customizable and extensible, you can easily add any feature you need to develop, debug and gain insight in your development or production application.

 ##### Node is awesome: